CycloneDX/sbom-utility/README.md

 A comma-separated list of JSON document paths using the same syntax as the [query command's `--from` flag](#query---from-flag).

+##### Trim `--normalize` flag

+A flag that normalizes the BOM data after trimming and prior to output.

+This flag has custom code that sorts all components, services, licenses, vulnerabilities, properties, external references, hashes and *most* other BOM data using custom comparators.

+Each comparator uses `required` fields and other identifying fields to create *"composite keys"* for each unique data structure.

 #### Trim examples

 The original BOM used for these examples can be found here: